workhorsylegacy/stdint.js/README.md

 stdint.js
 =========

-A JavaScript library for various fixed width integer types.
+A JavaScript library for 8, 16, and 32 bit integer types.
 All types are stored on a pre allocated heap.

 The following types are supported: